KohTammara/PSA_framework/README.md

 ### Output

+#### Rosettaa

+The mutant structures produced by the Rosetta applications cannot be used for the free energy simulations, due to that it is commented out within main.nf.
+However, the Rosetta applications produce a score file, `score.sc`, which provide a energy score in Rosetta energy units as well as a breakdown of that total score into weighted terms.

+#### Maestro

+Maestro provides as output a CSV file containing a predicted ddG for a mutant, a confidance score, and a delta energy value.
+More information on Maestros output can be found within its READ me upon [download](https://pbwww.services.came.sbg.ac.at/?page_id=477).

+#### GROMACS

+The standard GROMACS produces various files, such as topology files, trajectory files, run input files, etc. However, the main files in terms of assessing results from these simulations, are the XVG files for checking if the system is energy minimized and equilibrated (potential, temperature, pressure, density) as well as those from the production run which give insight into the dynamics of the protein (RSMD, gyration).

+#### Free energy simulation

-The output of the individual applications are used for free energy simulations to estimate a ddG value in order to assess the effect on stability a mutation has.
+The final output of the free energy simulation is a text file containing a ddG value along with error estimate, .dat files for forward and reverse integration and a plot of the forward and reverse transformation.
-Thus the final output from the framework, consists of the output of each application as well as a text file containing the differences in free energies produced by the free energy simulation.

 ### Limitations

 The capabilities of this framework is limited to that of the applications used, to that effect, pmx is limited to mutations that are not charged and does not include Proline, Glycine and Cysteine.
+Refer to [pmx amino acid sections within the instructions](http://pmx.mpibpc.mpg.de/instructions.html).

 Alongside that, the GROMACS command, `genion`, cannot neutralise both states of the tripeptides obtained from the pmx tripeptide database, which causes errors along the simulation process.